Our Executive Team

 After Tom passed away, Claudia and Lona, now an accomplished ghostwriter in her own right, created a new enterprise focused entirely on ghostwriting, ghostwriter training, and client publication.

-When in 2016 Lona and her husband, therian-artist Joshua Ward, left the company to create their own enterprise, the executive team changed, but the name—now known by at least five or six dozen people—remained the same.
+When in 2016 Lona and her husband, therian-artist Joshua Ward, left team to create their own enterprise, the executive team changed, but the name—now known by at least five or six dozen people—remained the same.

 Wambtac today is a far cry from the fiercely independent husband-wife duo of the late 1980s.

-In 2013, we produced Ghostwriters Unite! the world’s first international conference by, for, and about ghostwriting, and Liv Haugland became a permanent member of our Executive Team.
+2013: we produced Ghostwriters Unite! the world’s first international conference by, for, and about ghostwriting.
+Liv Haugland became a permanent member of our Executive Team.

-In 2019, we grew GPDP to 13 months.
-In 2021, we expanded our 6-week prereq class to include essential Creative Analysis Action Steps.
+2021: we expanded our 6-week prereq class to include six essential Creative Analysis Action Steps.

 Watch the About the Name video